jchr1st/workshop_howto/vbootcamps/lasttip.rst

 .. figure:: images/practice.jpg

 Bootcamps are periodically updated and aligned to major releases and capabilities.
-Please join the `#technology-bootcamps <slack://channel?id=C0RAC0CHX&team=T0252CLM8>`_ in Slack as this is one of the main channels we use to announce Bootcamps Updates.
+Please join the `#technology-bootcamps <slack://channel?id=C0RAC0CHX&team=T0252CLM8>`_ channel in Slack as this is one of the main channels we use to announce Bootcamps updates.